 “Through her the school has raised funds for charities such as Helen House, Shelter and Christian Aid to name but a few.

 “We felt that their request was well presented and would benefit not only the children but others within the community.”

 Schools must now collect the tokens which appear every day in the Oxford Mail.
 They have until Tuesday, July 17, to collect as many as they can.

 The number of tokens collected will be weighted against the number of pupils at each school to give each application a fair chance of winning.
-Work for the successful plan will be carried out over the summer holidays.
+Work for the successful plan will be carried out over

 - Tomorrow we focus on plans by Bampton Primary School to revamp its outdoor area.